shamanec/GADS/README.md

 3. Change the `gads_port` value to the port you wish the service to run on - default is 10000.
 4. Change the `mongo_db` value to the IP address and port of the MongoDB instance.
 Example: `192.168.1.2:32771`
 5. If you are registering devices to Selenium Grid via providers, you can visualize the grid directly in the UI - change `selenium_grid_instance` to the instance url, e.g. `http://192.168.1.6:4444` and access it via the UI

+**NB** You can change the default admin username and password values in config.json if you wish.

 #### Build the UI
 1. Open the `gads-ui` folder in Terminal.